 The Challenge of Measuring our Emotions

-And in so far as this approach works, I’d be deeply worried about Apple if I was behind Spire or Being.
+And in so far as this approach works, I’d be apprehensive about Apple if I was behind Spire or Being.
 It wouldn’t take much for Apple (or an App developer) to add these features to the next version of the Apple Watch.

 Despite the beautiful design and functionally of their wearable band, the funding was apparently not enough to complete development.